top of page

 The gut and brain have an anatomical and physiological two-way connection called the gut-brain axis.
 Additionally, 90% of serotonin (mood-stabilizer neurotransmitter) is produced in the digestive tract.

-Nutrition can actually negatively or positively affect mood.
+Nutrition can negatively or positively affect mood.
 Poor nutrition and diseases, including depression and anxiety, are linked through the gut-brain axis.
 Some of the most prevalent side effects of an antidepressant, such as a selective serotonin reuptake inhibitor (SSRI), are gut-related.
-Therefore, healthy foods nourish the gut bacteria in order for the gut to function properly, which in turn improves mood.
+Therefore, healthy foods nourish the gut bacteria for the gut to function correctly, which in turn improves mood.

 Nutrition can actually negatively or positively affect mood.